Greil Mercenaries | PoR Beorc Allies | PoR Laguz Allies | PoR Antagonists | RD Protagonists | RD Major Antagonists | RD Minor Antagonists | NPCs

 - It's even worse in Heroes; while the first version of him is under his Black Knight identity and does a good job of keeping his true identity secret, the second version has him unmasked and fighting under his real name.

 - In Super Smash Bros.
 Ultimate, the Zelgius spirit evolves into the Black Knight after acquiring enough experience.
+Even worse, the Zelgius spirit battle is represented by a Mii Swordfighter wearing the Black Knight costume so just fighting him doesn't hide his identity.

 - Lightning Bruiser: Animations aside, his speed is said to be much greater than a guy in heavy armor should be capable of.
 In game he is one of the few enemies in Path of Radiance that a capped Ike cannot double and he's only slow in Radiant Dawn to high level third tiers.